DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

     }
 </script>

 But it goes beyond that.
 It's not only the engine used by most of the most popular browsers; it's also the engine that powers [Electron](https://www.electronjs.org).
-Thus, the desktop applications for Discord, Spotify, VS Code, Figma, Obsidian, Signal, Slack, [et al](https://www.electronjs.org/apps) are all using Blink.
+Thus, the desktop applications for Discord, Spotify, VS Code, Figma, Obsidian, Signal, Slack, [etc](https://www.electronjs.org/apps) are all using Blink.
 It's everywhere!

 ## The Problem with Chrome

 There is no choice in the browser market.
 It's all just Blink, and Blink is Google.
-This means that Google has complete and absolute control over the browser market.
+This means that Google has near complete and absolute control over the browser market.
 Bundle this with the most popular search engine, and they have near complete control over the web.

 This simply isn't acceptable.
 The web, at its core, is open.
 That is what was defined when it was created, and that is how it must stay.
 Almost everyone on this planet relies on the web in some way or another, and the idea that a single entity can control the entire thing is preposterous.